Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Conclusions

 \section{Conclusions}

 In this study we presented high resolution spectroscopic transit observations of the warm sub-Saturn HD\,332231\,b, using the CARMENES spectrograph.
-The correction of the telluric absorption features using {\tt molecfit} improves the precision of the RV values obtained from those recorded spectra.
-Measurements of various activity diagnostics indicated that the observations are not likely to be affected by intrinsic variability of the star, which is further corroborated by the stability of the long term photometry of the star obtained by TESS \citep{Dalba2020}.
+The correction of the telluric absorption features using {\tt molecfit} improved the precision of the RV values obtained from those recorded spectra.
+Measurements of various activity diagnostics indicated that the observations are not likely to be affected by intrinsic variability of the star, which was further corroborated by the stability of the long term photometry of the star obtained by TESS \citep{Dalba2020}.

 We measured a projected spin-orbit obliquity angle (\textlambda) of $-42.0^{+11.3}_{-10.6}$\,$\deg$ for HD\,332231\,b, which presents a moderately misaligned planet, with a relatively large orbital period.
 In the context of planet formation theory presented in section \ref{sec: Introduction}, such finding would suggest that those formation theories not invoking planetary migration are favoured.
-However, for such conclusions to be made concrete, certainly a much larger sample of obliquity measurements for this class of \textit{warm} transiting planets is required.
+However, for such conclusions to be made concrete, certainly a much larger sample of obliquity measurements for this class of warm transiting planets is required.
 This is, of course, made rather difficult by the rarity and duration of the transits of those planets.
 We also discussed the robustness of the measured obliquity value through a statistical model comparison and showed that the inferred measurement significantly improves the residuals of the fitted model, as compared to an aligned orbit.
 Trivially, it was shown that tidal effects of the host star have not played a role in altering the alignment of the planetary orbital orientation.
+The residuals of the model were searched for the presence of an outer companion that could possibly excite the obliquity of the inner planet, which resulted in a non-detection.